pantographe/view_component-form/README.md

 We'll add more use cases to the documentation soon.

-### Helpers available in `FieldComponent`
+### Building your own components

-Most field helpers inherit from `FieldComponent`, so they get access to the following helpers:
+When building your own ViewComponents for using in forms, it's recommended to inherit from `ViewComponent::Form::FieldComponent`, so you get access to the following helpers:

 #### `#label_text`